The Last Kingdom of Al Andalus (The Play)

 ISABELLA.

-Exactly, how many men are at our command?
+Tell me—how many men stand under our command?

 THE KNIGHT.